-- 5. The IFRS Taxonomy release time line is aligned with the IASB's time line for publishing the IFRS Bound Volume.
-An annual version of the Taxonomy is released around the same time each year as the publication of the IFRS Bound Volume (Red Book).
-Each taxonomy release is identified by a taxonomy release date which appears in the file names of the root folder, the core schema, and the IFRS files. - 6.
-IFRS issue dates are also used in the reference linkbase issueDate part.
-However there are different issue dates for Standards that are not included in the most recent IFRS Bound Volume, for example, references to the IFRS for SMEs have the issue date 2015-12-01. - The IFRS Bound Volume and therefore the IFRS Taxonomy permits the 'early application' of some paragraphs within IFRS that have an effective date later than the IFRS Bound Volume release date.
+- 5. The IFRS Taxonomy release time line is aligned with the Board's time line for publishing the IFRS Bound Volume.
+An annual version of the IFRS Taxonomy is released around the same time each year as the publication of the IFRS Bound Volume (Red Book).
+Each IFRS Taxonomy release is identified by a taxonomy release date which appears in the file names of the root folder, the core schema, and the XBRL files. - 6.
+IFRS issue dates are also used in the reference linkbase issueDate element.
+However there are different issue dates for IFRS Standards that are not included in the most recent IFRS Bound Volume, for example, references to the IFRS for SMEs Standard have the issue date 2015-12-01. - 7.
+The IFRS Bound Volume and therefore the IFRS Taxonomy permits the 'early application' of some paragraphs within IFRS that have an effective date later than the IFRS Bound Volume release date.
 Concepts representing disclosure requirements for early application are denoted by Effective YYYY-MM-DD in the reference linkbase.